NJAU-CDSIC/CircaKB/README.md

 # CircaKB Data Analysis

-This section is for data analysis in the CircaKB backend, used to process gene expression matrices and generate corresponding results saved to .csv files.
+This repository deposited the codes for analyzing the circadian patterns of gene expression.

-## File Structure
+## Code files

-- `initData.R`: Receives user input parameters, initializes necessary information, reads in the gene expression matrix CSV file, and calls `batchProcessing.R` for batch algorithm processing.
+- `initData.R`: Import the data file (.csv)  and obtain the time-course gene expression matrix.
-- `batchProcessing.R`: Batch calls 7 Circadian oscillation and 5 Differential rhythmicity detection algorithms.
+- `batchProcessing.R`: Based on the experimental conditions,  7 models for circadian oscillation detection or 5 models for differential rhythmicity analysis will be implemented through this interface.
-- `Methods.R`: Specific algorithm implementation and result saving.
+- `Methods.R`: This script file includes the source code for all 12 computational models.
-- `params_x.json`: Parameters required to execute the algorithms, read by `initData.R`.
+- `params_x.json`: Parameters asociated with uploading dataset (import to initData.R)
-- `Example`: Contains three types of example data.
+- `Example_data`: This folder hosts three example datasets.
-- `RUN.sh`: Command lines to run the scripts on the shell are deposited in RUN.sh.
+- `RUN.sh`: Command lines to run the scripts on the shell.

-## How to Use
+### Configuration

-1. Data analysis has been tested in Ubuntu 20.04 using R-4.2.1.
+Data analysis has been tested in Ubuntu 20.04 using R-4.2.1.
-2. Configure `params_x.json`.
-3. Use `./RUN.sh` to start the program.

-### Preparation

 Ensure your environment has the following dependencies:
 | Package       | Version  |
 | ------------- | -------- |